farzadfekrazad/passive-optical-lan-designer/README.md

-# Passive Optical LAN (POL) Network Designer
+# Noorao Gpon Net Designer

-This is a comprehensive tool for designing and visualizing Passive Optical LAN (POL) networks.
+This is a comprehensive tool for designing and visualizing GPON networks.
 It allows you to configure all possible parameters from the Optical Line Terminal (OLT) to the Optical Network Terminal (ONT) and view a dynamic network diagram with real-time power budget analysis.

 The application features a React-based frontend and a Node.js/Express backend, all containerized with Docker for easy setup and deployment.